Air Ronge

-Air Ronge is a northern village in Northern Saskatchewan, Canada, 235 km north of Prince Albert.
+Air Ronge is a northern village in Saskatchewan, Canada, 235 km north of Prince Albert.
 It lies on the western shore of Lac la Ronge, and is 3 km south of La Ronge and Lac La Ronge Provincial Park.
 According to 2006's census, the northern village is currently growing at 8.1%, and is one of the fastest-growing municipalities in Saskatchewan.
 There are an additional 3,500 people in La Ronge (though Saskatchewan Tourism claims more than 5,000 as of 2011) and 2,000 in the Lac La Ronge First Nation.
 The community is on the edge of the Canadian Shield.
 Highway 2 passes through the community.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Air Ronge had a population of 1365 living in 434 of its 465 total private dwellings, a change of from its 2016 population of 1199.
 With a land area of 6 km2, it had a population density of in 2021.